zsiki/pc_utils/python/README.md

 optional arguments:
+  -h, --help            show this help message and exit -u MODUL, --modul MODUL
+                        to use Open3D DBSCAN: 0, to use scikit-learn DBSCAN: 1, default is 0
-  -h, --help            show this help message and exit -e EPS, --eps EPS     distance to neighbors in a cluster -m MIN_POINTS, --min_points MIN_POINTS
+  -e EPS, --eps EPS     distance to neighbors in a cluster -m MIN_POINTS, --min_points MIN_POINTS
                         minimum number of points required to form a cluster